-Upon receipt of the AMCAS application, The Office of Medical College Admissions (OMCA) will email eligible applicants the web address to locate our Supplemental Information Application that is to be completed and returned to the OMCA by Dec.
-1 of that year.
+Upon receipt of the AMCAS application for 2020-2021 application cycle, the Office of Medical College Admissions (OMCA) will email all applicants the link to our Supplemental Information Application that is to be completed and returned to the OMCA by Dec.
+1 of the application year.

 Letters of Recommendation:

 University of Illinois College of Medicine requires a premedical committee evaluation OR three letters from instructors (any field of study) with whom the candidate has taken courses.
 One of the letters can be from a research mentor.
 These letters should critically evaluate the candidate’s academic ability, strengths and weaknesses, motivation for medicine, maturity, difficulty of course work and special attributes and assets.
 Personal letters of recommendation are not acceptable.
 If the applicant is currently enrolled in a graduate program or professional school, one letter must be from a faculty member at the graduate or professional school.